 Google “cheating on hairdresser” and you get over three quarters of a million results.
 Some telling you how to do it, some telling you it is the best thing they ever did, some saying they regretted it the second the stylist made the first cut and are now wearing a hat for eight weeks.
 My reason for cheating on my hairdresser recently was a little less complicated and was more of a one night stand than a long term affair so I hoping I might be forgiven.

 I was actually going to start this post with a clickbait title about cheating on B. How I had been away from home and how the urge had overwhelmed me so I had cheated on B and was now seeking forgiveness.
 You see my stylist is called Billie, and obviously Mr B is, well, Mr B so it would have been an easy angle to take.
 A cheap gag.
-Until my kids said “do you really want people Googling you and reading that, thinking you are confessing to cheating on your husband?
+Until my kids said “do you really want people Googling you and reading that, thinking Mummy Barrow is confessing to cheating on her husband?
 Seeing the first paragraph and not reading any further”?

 Good point well made kids.

 Though I do still feel I need to confess to this misdemeanour as it weighs heavily on my mind.
 And the parallels to it feeling like an affair don’t stop there.
 It was the typical scenario for an affair.
 I was away from home, it was a spur of the moment thing, not planned but just kind of happened and was over within an hour of me deciding to go ahead with it.